Kalamari2002/cse15l-lab-reports/lab-report-1-week-2.md

-# Lab report week 2
+# Lab Report Week 2
 **April 10, 2022**

 This is the first entry of my lab reports, in which I will go over how to log into a course-specific account on ieng6.
 Below are the summarized steps that will be covered in this report: